Tobias Müller on Solidarity as Co-Liberation

 If all that solidarity means is sending tanks and temporarily suspending our otherwise violently exclusive border regimes, it has lost its place in a politics fit for the 21st century.
 If we reconfigure it in the spirit of Co-Liberation, which requires transforming our deepest fears into radical interdependence and love, it might help us to retain and recover some of our lost humanity in face of the sixth mass extinction event.

-Tobias Müller is a fellow in our programme “The Future of Democracy".
+Tobias Müller is a fellow in our program “The Future of Democracy".
 He is an Affiliated Lecturer at the Department of Politics and International Studies and College Research Associate at King's College, University of Cambridge.